Marc-Bryan/News_Paper/README.md

  - Add the necessary functionality using JavaScript and DOM:

-  - Mark news as “read”
+    -Mark news as “read”
-  - Mark news as “favorite”
+    -Mark news as “favorite”
-  - Delete news from search result
+    -Delete news from search result

  - Replicated a design on Figma using HTML, CSS, and Sass